If you have a beagle, or are thinking about getting one, and want to know what type of items are best suited for this dog breed, then you’re in luck.

 34. Crate Pad

-When using a crate, the best type of bedding for your beagle’s home is a thick crate pad with a non-slip backing.
+When crate training your beagle, the best type of bedding to use is a thick crate pad with a non-slip backing.
 If it’s the right size for the crate, this will make it a little more beagle-proof and less likely for them to destroy it.

 Always have spare bedding for a beagle, as you never know what you’ll wake up to!